 714 S. Clay Street

-Between June and September, Howell & Howell construction donated supplies and volunteers to lead a team of YouthBuild Louisville graduates in reframing the roof.
+Many people have helped us transform this space!
+A few examples include: Howell & Howell construction donated supplies and volunteers to lead a team of YouthBuild Louisville graduates in reframing the roof.
 Metro United Way connected us with a team of volunteers from the United Auto Workers who donated supplies and time to install shingles, flashing and siding on the roof and demolished and replaced the water damaged bathroom wall.
 We launched a Power2Give campaign and raised over $10,000 to repair the building.
 We used that money to install a new HVAC system, a kitchenette, masonry work, and gutters.
 Cunningham Doors generously donated and installed an overhead door.
 Sherwin Williams and EMCO generously donated all of our paint needs.

 We will have our GRAND OPENING in Fall 2018!